 If you think rates are about to rise, consider a “dumbbell” allocation of your bonds – heavily weighted at each end of the maturity spectrum.
 In this strategy, you load up on short-term and long-term bonds, but avoid bonds with intermediate maturities.
-According to Katzman in the above-mentioned article, if your portfolio is about 75-percent short term and 25-percent long, the short terms will be quickly reinvested at higher rates while the long-term debt delivers current high income.
+If your portfolio is about 75-percent short term and 25-percent long, the short terms will be quickly reinvested at higher rates while the long-term debt delivers current high income.
 The risk is that if rates fall, your overweight position in short-term bonds will not benefit as much as will a position in intermediate and long-term bonds.

 Beat Inflation Now